CERB Repayment Letter – What Happens Next?

 Contact Us – We Are Here to Help

-At Derek L. Chase & Associates, we offer a free initial consultation so it will cost nothing to reach out to one of our experienced staff members.
+At Chase & Associates, we offer a free initial consultation so it will cost nothing to reach out to one of our experienced staff members.
 We will meet with you in person, over that phone or over video conference to discuss any and all options available to you.